scott-griffiths/scott-griffiths/README.md

 ## About me

-I started programming with Basic on a ZX81 (who needs more than a kilobyte of memory?) before moving to a C64 then Atari ST before learing the 'proper languages' of Fortran and C++ while studying physics at university.
+I started programming with Basic on a ZX81 (who needs more than a kilobyte of memory?) before moving to a C64 then Atari ST before learing the 'proper languages' of Fortran and C++ while studying physics.
 My career has included a lot of video compression and baseband analysis, but lately more AI algorithms, training and performance optimisations.

 I'm currently working at [Graphcore](https://www.graphcore.ai) in Bristol.
 We're making chips for AI.
 It's a cool place to be.